 Another determining factor may be the coloration and markings of the fry.
 Although they don’t always display full coloration or markings at an early age, you will usually be able to pick out some that are drabber compared to the others.
 Those are candidates for the cull.

 After identifying the malformed, paler-colored, weaker, and smallest fry, separate them from the others.
 You’ll often find that they are easier to capture than their stronger counterparts.
 Once separated, dump them in the tank with adult fish, which will be delighted to have a live meal and benefit from the nutrition.
 The remaining fry will have a better environment and be more likely to grow into healthy adults.

 Options for Culling

 Another option is to sell the fish or simply give them away.
-Local pet shops will often take fish off your hands as long, as they are a desirable species.
+Local pet shops will often take fish off your hands if they are a desirable species.
 Sometimes businesses that keep an aquarium in the lobby are also willing to take excess fish.
 Aquarium cleaning services may know customers of theirs who could add some more fish in their aquarium.
-Last but not least, check your local schools to see if they accept donations of fish for their classrooms.
+Last but not least, check your local schools to see if they accept donations of fish for their classroom aquariums.

 As a word of caution, you should never get rid of undesirable fish by dumping them in local waterways, or flushing them down the toilet!
 Odds are that they will be eaten by the local inhabitants, so you haven’t done them any favors.
 However, in the case of aggressive aquarium fish, they may wreak havoc on the native fish and local habitat.